jpratt2/seleniumCompareFullpageScreenshotsv2/README.md

-# Selenium Compare Fullpage Screenshots
+# Selenium Compare Fullpage Screenshots v2
 *for Java and Maven*

-This project is useful for website monitoring on production for any visual change.
+This project is useful for website monitoring for any visual change.

-It uses Selenium 4 to take full-page screenshots in Firefox.
-It compares a baseline image against a current image to generate a diff image with differences highlighted in red.
-If there is no difference, no diff image is made.
+It offers the ability to use Chrome, Firefox, or Edge.
+There are 4 different full-page screenshot options: selenide, shutterbug, a-shot, and Firefox's option for Selenium 4.

 ---

 It comes with 2 tests ready for Maven: